-For many of our communities, the past weeks have brought unprecedented challenge.
+For many of our communities, the past weeks have brought an unprecedented challenge.
 For so many coping in self-isolation, managing health and wellbeing concerns, or experiencing financial hardship caused as a result of our collective response to this crisis, this experience has no doubt been unsettling, disorienting and isolating.

-Yet at the same time this crisis has also illuminated the value and power of cooperation.
+Yet at the same time, this crisis has also illuminated the value and power of cooperation.

 Now, more than ever, our communities are stepping up to the plate.

 People really are going above and beyond to support each other during these exceptionally challenging times, whether by checking in on vulnerable neighbours, finding ways to show support for essential workers, or volunteering their time or skills.
-There are a whole range of people stepping forward to play their part – from individuals and families, to community organisations and businesses.
+There are a whole range of people stepping forward to play their part – from individuals and families to community organisations and businesses.
 And as cooperative councils, we are playing our part to match their skills and passions to volunteer opportunities and community initiatives, harnessing this spirit of cooperation to minimise the challenges for those who are struggling.

 In South Tyneside, we know the importance of not just channelling this passion but celebrating it and using it to bring our community further together.